CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.3.2 Firewall.md

 #### NET.3.2.A23 System Monitoring and Evaluation

 Firewalls SHOULD be integrated into a suitable system monitoring or monitoring concept.
-Furthermore, a process SHOULD be defined that regulates how log data should be evaluated and which logs should be evaluated regularly, sporadically or only on an ad hoc basis.
+Furthermore, a process SHOULD be defined, which regulates how log data should be evaluated and which logs should be evaluated regularly, sporadically or only on an ad hoc basis.
 It SHOULD constantly be monitored to see if the firewall itself and the services running on it are working properly.
 In case of errors or if limit values ​​are exceeded, the operating personnel SHOULD be alerted.
 In addition, ALARMS SHOULD automatically be generated, which are triggered by defined events.
 Protocol data or status messages SHOULD only be transmitted via secure communication channels.

 #### NET.3.2.A24 Revision and Penetration Tests